-Popcorn itself is simply a whole grain, which are recommended when following a Mediterranean diet.
+Popcorn itself is simply a whole grain, which is recommended when following a Mediterranean diet.

-They contain lots of fiber, low-calorie and contain other nutrients and minerals.
+They contain lots of fiber, are low-calorie, and contain other nutrients and minerals.
 This makes them a great snack.

 If you’re buying popcorn, go for air-popped, unflavored popcorn.
-Look out for popcorn with lots of ingredients that you don’t recognise the names of.
+Look out for popcorn with lots of ingredients that you don’t recognize the names of.